Positive co-degree density of hypergraphs: Introduction

 \section{Introduction}

 An {\it $r$-graph} is a hypergraph whose edges (called {\it$r$-edges}) all have size $r$, i.e., an $r$-uniform hypergraph.
 Given a hypergraph $H$, we use $V(H)$, or simply $V$, to denote the vertex set of $H$ and $E(H)$ or $E$ for the edge set.
 We often denote a hyperedge by the concatenation of its vertices.
-A hypergraph is {\it $\F$-free} if it does not contain a member of $\F$ as a subhypergraph\footnote{ When the forbidden family $\F$ consists of a single hypergraph $F$ we will write $F$ in place of $\F=\{F\}$.}.
+For a family of hypergraphs $\F$, a hypergraph is {\it $\F$-free} if it does not contain a member of $\F$ as a subhypergraph\footnote{ When the forbidden family $\F$ consists of a single hypergraph $F$ we will write $F$ in place of $\F=\{F\}$.}.
 The {\it Tur\'an number} (or {\it extremal number}) $\ex_r(n,\F)$ is the maximum number of edges in an $n$-vertex $\F$-free $r$-graph.
 The {\it Tur\'an density} of $\F$ is the limit

 which exists by an argument due to Katona, Nemetz and Simonovits\cite{KNS}.
 For graphs (i.e., when $r=2$), much is known about the Tur\'an density.
-For example, the Erd\H os-Stone theorem~\cite{ErdosSimonovits,ErdosStone} determines $\pi(F)$ when $F$ has chromatic number at least $3$.
+For example, the Erd\H os-Stone theorem~\cite{ErdosSimonovits,ErdosStone} determines $\pi(F)$.
 On the other hand, when $r\geq 3$, very few exact results are known.
 Notoriously, the Tur\'an density of the complete $4$-vertex $3$-graph is unknown.

 Instead of maximizing the number of edges, we may examine degree versions of the Tur\'an number.
 For $r=2$, this is equivalent to determining the function $\ex(n,F)$, but when $r \geq 3$ there are multiple interpretations of ``degree.''
 In an $r$-graph, the {\it co-degree} of an $(r-1)$-set $S$ is the number of edges containing $S$.
 The minimum co-degree over all $(r-1)$-sets in $H$ is denoted $\delta_{r-1}(H)$.